yb-andrew/safe-route-parser/README.md

 ## What is it?

-A isomorphic, bullet-proof, ninja-ready route parsing, matching, and reversing library for Javascript in Node and the browser.
+A bullet-proof, ninja-ready route parsing, matching, and reversing library for Javascript in Node.js.
 Uses RE2 for non-polynomial time regex evaluations to prevent ReDoS.

 ## Is it any good?